 If You Have Around 500 Square Feet

-When interior designer Dan Mazzarini bought his 480-square-foot studio in Greenwich Village from his 95-year-old neighbor, it hadn’t been renovated in over 40 years.
-“The bathroom and closet were very narrow, so I increased them both by two feet,” he told Domino.
-“I moved the front door so that it was on axis with the windows to bring more light to the kitchen and bath and opened up the ceilings since half the space was dropped to eight feet.”
+When Dan Mazzarini of BHDM Design bought his 480-square-foot studio in Manhattan’s Greenwich Village from his 95-year-old neighbor, it hadn’t been renovated in more than 40 years.
+“The bathroom and closet were very narrow, so I increased them both by two feet,” he explains.
+“I moved the front door so that it was on axis with the windows to bring more light to the kitchen and bath, and opened up the ceilings, because half the space was dropped to eight feet.”

-The result is a light-filled space with high ceilings and a blank canvas for the designer to work his magic.
+The result is a light-filled studio with high ceilings—a blank canvas for the designer to work his magic.
 He used the newfound ceiling height to build up shelves for additional storage and create a gallery for his most treasured art pieces.
-Now an open and airy space, the designer can even host parties for up to 80 people.
+Now an open and airy space, Mazzarini can even host parties for up to 80 people.

-Make sure you have plenty of storage.
-I tend to go vertical with storage and I make use of nooks and crannies.
-Closed storage is preferred, too, so you can be a little messier.
+Ensure you have plenty of storage.
+I tend to go vertical with it, to make use of nooks and crannies.
+Closed storage (like cabinets and drawers) is preferred, too, so you can be a little messier.

 Consider How You’ll Use the Space